sylvainbx/rust-book-fr/FRENCH/src/ch15-05-interior-mutability.md

 <!--
 One important part of this code is that the `Messenger` trait has one method called `send` that takes an immutable reference to `self` and the text of the message.
-This is the interface our mock object needs to have.
+This trait is the interface our mock object needs to implement so that the mock can be used in the same way a real object is.
 The other important part is that we want to test the behavior of the `set_value` method on the `LimitTracker`.
 We can change what we pass in for the `value` parameter, but `set_value` doesn’t return anything for us to make assertions on.
 We want to be able to say that if we create a `LimitTracker` with something that implements the `Messenger` trait and a particular value for `max`, when we pass different numbers for `value`, the messenger is told to send the appropriate messages.
 -->

 La partie la plus importante de ce code est celle où le trait `Messager` a une méthode qui fait appel à `envoyer` en prenant une référence immuable à `self` ainsi que le texte du message.
-C'est l'interface que notre mock object doit avoir.
+Ce trait est l'interface que notre mock object doit implémenter afin que le mock puisse être utilisé de la même manière que l'objet réel.
 L'autre partie importante est lorsque nous souhaitons tester le comportement de la méthode `set_valeur` sur le `TraqueurDeLimite`.
 Nous pouvons changer ce que nous envoyons dans le paramètre `valeur`, mais `set_valeur` ne nous retourne rien qui nous permet de le vérifier.
 Nous voulons pouvoir dire que